jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # IANA Considerations

 The new key share proposed in this document "key_share_pqc", along with its value of 63, needs to be updated in the registry specified for TLS ExtensionType Values.
 See [TLSE24].
-The registry for TLS Supported Groups will need to have the proper values assigned to the Classic McEliece family with the entries of 42-47 (and also for the RLCE algorithm with 48; see Section 7).
+The registry for TLS Supported Groups will need to have the proper values assigned to the Classic McEliece algorithms mentioned in this document with the entries of 42-44 (and also for the RLCE algorithm with 45; see Section 7).
 See [TLSP25].

 # Acknowledgements
 {:numbered="false"}